-The Central Administration Agent may delegate part or all of its functions to a third party service provider under its responsibility.
+The Central Administration Agent may delegate part or all of its functions to a third party service provider, in the conditions provided for in the Central Administration Agreement and under its responsibility.

-This Agreement may be terminated by either party giving 3 months prior notice.
+This Agreement may be terminated by either party giving 3 months prior notice, or with immediate effect by the Management Company should it be in the interest of the Shareholders.